Schooling from Home: Process and Difference in the USA

 Choosing the right curriculum is an important step in your homeschooling journey.
 Take your time, do your research, and find something that works for your child and your family.

-Discover the Joy of Learning with the American Emergent Curriculum!
+Discover the joy of learning with the American Emergent Curriculum!

 At The School House Anywhere (TSHA), we've created a special curriculum called the American Emergent Curriculum (AEC) to make homeschooling fun and engaging for your child.
 It's designed to help your child learn and grow in a way that feels natural and exciting.